SoftwareBrothers/better-docs/README.md

  */
 const Component2 = (props) => {...}
 ```
+<a name="component-wrapper-component"></a>
 ## Wrapper component [only React]

 Most probably your components will have to be run within a particular context, like within redux store provider or with custom CSS libraries.
+Better Docs achieves this by
+allowing you to add a wrapper component to your components.

+<a name="component-wrapper-component-installation"></a>
+### Installation
-You can simulate this by passing a `component.wrapper` in your `jsdoc.json`:
+You can simulate running in a context or redux store provider by passing a `component.wrapper` in your `jsdoc.json`:
-_(To read more about passing options - scroll down to __Customization__ section)_
+_(To read more about passing options - See the [Template Options](#template-options) section)_

 ```json
 // jsdoc.json